-The Ph.D. in economics of UCL prepares candidate for research and teaching positions in academia and private or public organizations across the world.
+The Ph.D. in economics of UCLouvain prepares candidate for research and teaching positions in academia and private or public organizations across the world.
 The Ph.d.D program is built as a three-year training program (180 ECTS).

 The school offers doctoral students a broad choice of advanced courses in various fields of economics.